 - To pay independent contractors

-Swyft Filings offers EIN services for small businesses in Alaska.
+Swyft Filings offers EIN services for small businesses in [State].
 Find more information here.

 The first part of forming your Alaska LLC is completed; the next part focuses on getting you ready to actually conduct business.
 There are a few steps that you need to compete to keep your LLC compliant with the state:

 - Step 1: Register for taxes in Alaska